 - Reach out to friends and family for support.

 - Talk with a therapist or another mental health professional.

 - Join an online or in-person support group.
 The American Cancer Society Support Programs and Services page provides information about resources, either online or in your area.
 You can also live chat with a representative or, if you’re in the United States, call the helpline at 1-800-227-2345.

 Stage 0 breast cancer can be very slow growing and may never progress to invasive cancer.
 It can be successfully treated.

 According to the American Cancer Society, women who’ve had DCIS are approximately 10 times more likely to develop invasive breast cancer than women who’ve never had DCIS.

 In 2015, an

-For women who had DCIS, the risk of dying from breast cancer was increased by 1.8 times over women in the general population.
-Death rates were higher for women diagnosed before age 35 than for older women, as well as for African-Americans over Caucasians.
+For women who had DCIS, the chance of dying from breast cancer was increased by 1.8 times more than women in the general population.
+Negative outlooks were higher for women diagnosed before age 35 than for older women, as well as for African Americans compared to participants who were white.

-For these reasons, your doctor may recommend screening more frequently than if you never had DCIS.
+For all these reasons, your doctor may recommend screening more frequently than if you never had DCIS.

 Stage 0 breast cancer is considered noninvasive, but that doesn’t mean it should be ignored.
 If you believe you feel a lump in your breast, talk with your doctor to determine the next best steps.
 They will help guide you through the diagnosis and treatment process.